rfejzic1/raiton/README.md

 greeting: "Hello, Raiton"

-add_two: \a b -> (add a b)
+add_two: \a b: (add a b)
 # or
-fn add_two a b -> (add a b)
+fn add_two a b: (add a b)
 ```

 The `#` symbol denotes the start of a comment, spanning to the end of the line.

 Functions can be defined in two ways, as shown above.
-One way is to do default definitions and use a function expression
+One way is to do definitions as is and use a function expression
-or to use the `fn` keyword to define a function in a more explicit manner.
+or to use the `fn` keyword to define a function in a simpler manner.
 Both have the same outcome, binding a function
 expression to a name.

 The definitions support mutliple expressions if denoted by a block, like this: